Clubs, Activities & Enrichment

 Fire Choir

 Fire Choir is Fireside's awesome extra-curricular choir!
 The choir is open to any 4th or 5th grade student at Fireside.
-See Ms. Ray for a registration form if you child would like to join the choir.
+We rehearse in the amphitheater when school is in session leading up to our concerts.
+See Ms. Ray for a registration form if your child would like to join the choir.

 Falcon News Network